How do our Morning Meetings set a child up for social-emotional and academic success?

 Morning Message: finally the children learn about the upcoming schedule for that day and develop language skills by reading and discussing the messages prepared and written by their teacher.

-The Morning Meeting is a crucial daily ritual for the children that integrates and solidifies their social and academic learning and their sense of belonging; it is a ‘foundation for every lesson, every transition time, every lining-up, every upset and conflict, all day and all year long.’
+The Morning Meeting is a part of our Early Years program in Bangkok.
+It is a crucial daily ritual for the children that integrates and solidifies their social and academic learning and their sense of belonging; it is a ‘foundation for every lesson, every transition time, every lining-up, every upset and conflict, all day and all year long.’
 (Kriete, 2002).

 Dscf0824